AWcoder/MisfitsUnited/README.md

 ### Rookie Draft Order ###
 - The draft order for the rookie draft will be determined based on both regular and post-season results
-- Picks 1-8 will be assigned in inverse order of the regular season standings.
+- Picks 1-4 will be assigned in inverse order of the regular season standings to the non-playoff teams.
 Standings determined by regular season record with a tiebreaker of total points scored.
-The postseason results are meaningless for determining draft order other than the championship game.
+- Picks 5 and 6 will be assigned to the 2 teams eliminated in the first round of the playoffs in inverse order of the regular season standings with a tiebreaker of total points scored.
+- Picks 7 and 8 will be assigned to the 2 teams eliminated in the second round of the playoffs in inverse order of the regular season standings with a  tiebreaker of total points scored.
 - Pick 9 will be assigned to the loser of the championship game
 - Pick 10 is assigned to the champion of the season.